Pirate Parties International

 2015 Ásta Guðrún Helgadóttir elected as MP for Reykjavík South

-This contents of the box above is based on material from the Wikipedia article Pirate Party, which is released under the Creative Commons Attribution-ShareAlike 4.0 International License.
+This contents of the box above is based on material from the Wikipedia articles Pirate Party & Pirate Parties International, which are released under the Creative Commons Attribution-ShareAlike 4.0 International License.

 See Also